PeterWong327/study-guide-notes/web-architecture.md

 - What is the danger of an XSS?
   - Cross-site Scripting (XSS) is dangerous because an attacker can manipulate a web application that utilizes user input to insert a string that will be used within a web page and treated as code by the victim's browser.
 Once this is done, an attacker can gain access to a user's cookies, location, webcam, microphone, and their files.

 - What is a CSRF Attack?
-  -
+  - a Cross-site Request Forgery Attack is when an attacker tricks a victim into performing actions on behalf of the attacker.
+This is done by having the victim click a link or load a page.
+Then the attacker sends a request through the victim's browser to a targeted web application, using information from the victim such as Cookies.
+The web application recognizes the information and thus would allow HTTP requests sent by the attacker on the victim's behalf.

 - How can you prevent CSRF Vulnerabilities?